 Activities which are based around table groupings work well in tutorials and workshops.
 For most people, contributing to a table discussion is far less intimidating than contributing to a whole class discussion.
 It is useful to provide guidelines to ensure that everyone at the table has the chance to contribute to discussion.

-Providing butchers paper, or an OHP slide for presentations of group discussions
+Providing butchers paper for presentations of group discussions

-Providing butchers paper, or an OHP slide and some texta pens, or crayons to record table group discussion offers a number of benefits.
+Providing butchers paper and pens to record table group discussion offers a number of benefits.
 Students have the opportunity to both hear speech and to read the text recorded on paper, whether it is as notes, diagram, annotated drawings or any other form.
 If students are asked to share the results of their discussion with the rest of the class, the hard copy record is both a prompt for the presenting students to present from, and also a visual representation of the presentation for students who have difficulty following the oral presentation.
 Further suggestions for inclusive activities.

 A strategy for using student names